mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart-dashboard.md

 dashboard = vizro_ai.dashboard([df], user_question)
 ```

 The call to `dashboard()` initiates dashboard generation.
-By default, it generates the Vizro `Dashobard` Object.
+By default, it generates the Vizro `Dashboard` Object.

 ## 7. Build dashboard
 Once dashboard generation is complete, launch the dashboard with `build()`.